-You can assign a maximum of three transitions to the Transition Controls, but more than three transitions are available to you.
-To select a different transition, click the small arrow on the right side of any of the transition buttons.
+To select a different transition, click the small arrow on the right side of any of the Transition Controls buttons, or drag the mouse downward to display the menu of transitions.
 When the list of transitions appears, select a transition to assign to that button.
-You can also click the transition button itself and drag the mouse downward to display the menu of transitions.

-- 1. To change the left transition button from Cut to Bands, click the Cut button and drag downward until the menu appears.
+- 1. To change the left Transition Controls button from Cut to Bands, click the Cut button and drag downward until the menu appears.
 Select Bands from the menu.
-Bands should now be displayed as the left button. - 2.
+The left Transition Controls button is now labeled Bands. - 2.
 Now click back and forth between the River and Ripples shots using Bands.
 You can use these keyboard shortcuts for the two default transition buttons: Ctrl+1 and Ctrl+2.

-Note: The Preferences > General tab enables you to set the number of transition buttons that Wirecast displays.
+Note: Wirecast displays as many as three Transition Controls buttons.
+To set the number of transition buttons that Wirecast displays, select Preferences > General.

-See The Default Layout and Transition Controls.
+See The Default Layout and Final Mix Audio Panel.